Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 Church Growth: How To Create Impactful Church Graphics

-Ministry Resources You Didn’t Know You Had (EditED)
+Ministry Resources You Didn’t Know You Had (Reedited)

-In order to prune your ministry wisely, you need to understand what resources you have and how they are used.
+To prune your ministry wisely, it’s crucial to comprehend the resources you have and how they’re used.

 Time: Your number one, most important resource is time.
 You can get more of any other resource, many of which renew every day.
 But time only runs out.
 Worse yet, you never know how much time you have.